 Our primary business is investing in real estate.
 We divested ourselves of our commercial segment with the sale of the 2010 Valley View office building and the Parkway Centre retail shopping center in October 2009, resulting in land held for development or sale remaining as our sole operating segment.
-At December 31, 2010, our land consisted of 203.3 acres of land held for future development or sale.
+At December 31, 2011, our land consisted of 178.1 acres of land held for future development or sale.
 All of our land holdings are located in Texas.
-The principal source of revenue for the Company is interest income on over \$38.4 million of note receivables due from affiliated and/or related parties.
+The principal source of revenue for the Company is interest income on over \$28.4 million of note receivables due from affiliated and/or related parties.
+On cash flow notes where payments are based upon surplus cash from operations, accrued but unpaid interest income is only recognized to the extent that cash is received.